-Tucson International Mariachi Conference (April 2020) Masters of mariachi music perform with baile folklórico dancers in public concerts and at a traditional Catholic mariachi mass during this event—founded in 1982 and nurtured by such legends as Mariachi Vargas De Tecalitlán, Mariachi Cobre, the late Lola Beltrán, and Tucson native Linda Ronstadt—presented annually at AVA Amphitheater, Casino Del Sol.
+Tucson International Mariachi Conference (April 22-25, 2020) Masters of mariachi music perform with baile folklórico dancers in public concerts and at a traditional Catholic mariachi mass during this event—founded in 1982 and nurtured by such legends as Mariachi Vargas De Tecalitlán, Mariachi Cobre, the late Lola Beltrán, and Tucson native Linda Ronstadt.
+In 2020, this event returns downtown to the Tucson Convention Center Arena.

-Agave Heritage Festival (April 23-May 5, 2020) What began as a tequila-lover’s Cinco de Mayo celebration has evolved into a two-week event rooted in the historical and cultural significance of the agave plant, featuring seminars and tradeshows, culinary and musical events, spirit and food tastings, and a film screening and an art exhibit -- all together offering a borderland taste of Tucson, in 2015 named the first UNESCO City of Gastronomy in the USA.
+Agave Heritage Festival (April 23-May 5, 2020) What began as a tequila-lover’s Cinco de Mayo celebration in 2008 has evolved into a two-week event rooted in the historical and cultural significance of the agave plant, with seminars and tradeshows, culinary and musical events, spirit and food tastings, and a film screening and an art exhibit -- all together offering a borderland taste of Tucson, selected in 2015 as UNESCO's first U.S. City of Gastronomy.

-Tucson Fall Gem Show (September 2020) Gem and lapidary shows with exhibits for shoppers and collectors presented at various locations around town, including open-to-the-public shows.
+Tucson Fall Gem Show (September 2020) A smaller version of February's mega-show with open-to-the-public gem and lapidary shows featuring exhibits for shoppers and collectors at various locations around town.

-Tucson Meet Yourself (October 2020) The Southwest's greatest outdoor food court takes over downtown Tucson once a year during this festival, which celebrates the foods and traditional arts of Arizona-Sonora's folk and ethnic communities, co-founded in 1974 by Tucson folklorist Jim Griffith, a 2011 National Endowment for the Arts (NEA) Heritage Fellow.
+Tucson Meet Yourself (October 9-11, 2020) The Southwest's greatest outdoor food court takes over downtown once a year during this festival, a multicultural celebration of foods and traditional arts of Arizona-Sonora's folk and ethnic communities, co-founded in 1974 by Tucson folklorist Jim Griffith, a 2011 National Endowment for the Arts (NEA) Heritage Fellow.

-All Souls Procession Weekend (November 8, 2020) Celebrating 30 years in 2019, this one-of-a-kind people-powered procession blends aspects of All Souls Day and Dia de los Muertos at what has been called "one of the most inclusive and authentic public ceremonies in North America today" and attracts an estimated 150,000 participants.
+All Souls Procession Weekend (November 6-8, 2020) Since it began in 1990 with a performance memorializing the passing of artist Susan Johnson's father, this one-of-a-kind blend of All Souls Day and Dia de los Muertos has grown to 150,000+ pedestrians and has been called "one of the most inclusive and authentic public ceremonies in North America today."

-El Tour de Tucson (November 23, 2019) Founded in 1983, Arizona's largest and longest-running cycling event is a Tucson tradition happening every year on the Saturday before Thanksgiving.
-"El Tour" typically attracts more than 6,500 participants of all ages and abilities, which, in 2019, will have rides of 100-mile, 75-mile, 50-mile and 25-mile distances in addition to a Fun Ride that appeals to kids.
+El Tour de Tucson (November 21, 2020) Founded in 1983, Arizona's largest and longest-running cycling event is a Tucson tradition happening every year on the Saturday before Thanksgiving.
+"El Tour" typically attracts more than 6,500 participants of all ages and abilities and typically features rides of 100-mile, 75-mile, 50-mile and 25-mile distances in addition to a Fun Ride that appeals to kids.

-Fourth Avenue Street Fairs (December 13-15, 2019 & March 20-22, 2020) Ever since a group of local merchants began selling their wares from the sidewalk in front of their shops in December 1970, Historic Fourth Avenue has been a destination for shopping, eating and people-watching.
-Now, hundreds of vendors and artisans from locally and around the country line the street twice a year for this much-anticipated event.
+Fourth Avenue Street Fairs (December 2020 & March 20-22, 2020) Ever since a group of local merchants began selling their wares from the sidewalk in front of their shops in December 1970, Historic Fourth Avenue has been a destination for shopping, eating, and people-watching.
+Now, hundreds of local, regional and national artisans and vendors line the street twice a year for this much-anticipated event.

 Video: Tucson IFEA Video